palantir/foundry-platform-python/docs/v2/Filesystem/Resource.md

     auth=foundry.UserTokenAuth(...), hostname="example.palantirfoundry.com"
 )

-# str | The path to the Resource.
+# ResourcePath | The path to the Resource.
 The leading slash is optional.
 path = "/My Organization-abcd/My Important Project/My Dataset"
 # Optional[PreviewMode] | Enables the use of preview functionality.
 preview = None